prashantbarca/prashantbarca.github.io/_posts/2016-09-04-transfer-x.md

 ```
 $ ifconfig | awk '/inet addr/{print substr($2,6)}' | tail -1
 ```
-3) Change to the folder to be sent, disable the firewall and start the httpserver
+3) Change to the folder to be sent, disable the firewall and start the HTTP server

 ```
 $ cd /media/User/